Whiteoak Canyon to Upper Falls

 “A must-do run in Shenandoah National Park with views of the upper waterfalls of Whiteoak Run.”— Larry W. Brown

 Head straight from here, and after a couple hundred yards, a small stream trickles in from the right and flows parallel to the trail.
 This is the Whiteoak Run that will continue down toward the upper falls.
 The flow levels of this stream vary drastically depending on precipitation and time of year.

-.
+Continue down the trail, passing small cascades and pools as they begin to grow the lower you get.
+Then, after approximately 1.3 miles from the Limberlost Trail, you come to another trail junction with Whiteoak Canyon Access Trail (at Bridge 3).
 Follow the trail to the left, crossing the stream on a bridge, and then continuing downstream on the left bank to where the trail widens.
 The top of the falls is ahead on the right.

 The Skyland-Big Meadows Horse Trail/Whiteoak Canyon Road comes in on the left, around thirty yards down the trail.
 Continue straight ahead another 400 feet, to another widening in the trail.
 There are two rocky ledges toward the run that provide good spots to see the complete falls, which have a total drop of 86 feet.